Nowak Metro Finance Lab

-The Nowak Metro Finance Lab recently released its second City Case, The West Philadelphia Skills Initiative: A Model of Urban Workforce Development, co-authored by Lindy Fellow Bruce Katz and Megan Humes of the Centre for Public Impact.
-This City Case is part of an ongoing seriesthat will dig deeply into institutional and financing models that have driven large-scale urban transformation.
+The Nowak Metro Finance Lab recently released its third City Case, Cortex Innovation District: A Model for Anchor-Led Inclusive Innovation, co-authored by Lindy Fellows Bruce Katz and Karen Black.
+This City Case is part of an ongoing series that will dig deeply into institutional and financing models that have driven large-scale urban transformation.
 City Cases seek to provide sufficient detail to enable large-scale adaptation and adoption and, over time, contribute to a new paradigm for financing inclusive cities by demonstrating how reorganizing public, private and civic resources in novel and creative ways can reshape local economies and remake local places.
-The first City Case was Cincinnati's Over-The-Rhine: A Private Led Model for Revitalizing Urban Neighborhoods.
+The first City Case was Cincinnati's Over-The-Rhine: A Private Led Model for Revitalizing Urban Neighborhoods and the second City Case was The West Philadelphia Skills Initiative: A Model of Urban Workforce Development.

 The Lab was launched in 2018 to invent and scale new ways of financing the inclusive city by making sustained, multi-sectoral investments in innovation, infrastructure, affordable housing, quality places, sustainable development and the schooling and skilling of children and young adults.
 The Lab honors the legacy of Jeremy Nowak, the widely respected urban thought leader and practitioner who founded The Reinvestment Fund and was an incomparable asset as a Distinguished Visiting Fellow at Drexel University’s Lindy Institute for Urban Innovation.
 Bruce Katz, Nowak’s close friend and co-author of The New Localism, is the founding director of the Lab.
 The Lab's mission is to:

 - Define a new paradigm for financing the inclusive city by organizing public, private and civic resources in novel and creative ways;